NEWS AND INSIGHTS FROM FINTRX

 Over the last several years, the family office space has experienced immense growth in terms of size, scope and prevalence.
 Amid today's turbulent market environment, family offices are exposed to a whole new set of challenges and opportunities.
 Fortunately, their adaptive nature makes them the perfect fit in this type of volatile environment.
 To better understand the dynamic nature of these private wealth entities, we explore three ways family offices are adapting to — and mastering — the unique challenges inherent to wealth ownership amid today’s unpredictability.

 Despite the current market conditions, we continue to see an upswing in global family office investment activity.
-Family offices recognize the need for flexibility, sophistication and effective governance when it comes to running a highly impactful operation.
+Family offices recognize the need for flexibility, sophistication and effective governance when running an impactful operation.

 "A commitment to strategic asset allocation has meant that family offices have performed in line with, or above, targets during one of the most volatile moments in the history of financial markets.
 Yet they also see the uncertain environment as a chance to deploy cash, raising rather than reducing their risk profiles." - Joseph Stadler, UBS Global Wealth Management

 Not only are existing family offices growing and expanding — along with the size of AUM — but new ones are being formed at a rate faster than ever before.
 Described by Bloomberg as "the vehicle of choice to protect and preserve assets for future generations," modern family office structures take their traditional 'one-stop shop' approach to a whole new level.
-Nowadays, family offices have become increasingly dynamic, adaptive and more willing to acquire outside partners in the hopes of optimizing internal processes.
-These private entities work one-on-one with families, helping to reduce complexity by coordinating advisors and incorporating financial goals that align to the values and goals of each client.
+Nowadays, family offices have become increasingly dynamic, adaptive and more willing to acquire outside partners hoping to optimize internal processes.
+These private entities work one-on-one with families, helping to reduce complexity by coordinating advisors and incorporating financial goals that align with the values and goals of each client.
 The key is to build a unique, individualized approach for each client - as opposed to a generic self-service experience.

 → Becoming increasingly savvy, equipping their teams with specialized talent

-→ Because of this increase in specialized talent, many firms are able to broaden internal investment capabilities (in particular, private equity professionals and real estate investment professionals)
+→ Because of this increase in specialized talent, many firms can broaden internal investment capabilities (private equity & real estate investment professionals in particular)

-Family offices are well-positioned to break out of their traditional financial management role to centrally manage strategic activities for a family.
-Today, family offices tend to be a bit more inclusive with their client(s), offering more of a holistic approach to wealth management.
+Family offices are well-positioned to break out of their traditional financial management role to manage activities for the family.
+Today, family offices are a bit more inclusive with their client(s), offering more of a holistic approach to wealth management.
 This ultimately gives family members a bit more control as to the causes and initiatives that matter most to the family.

 → The mission and vision of the family drive the work of the office itself

-→ Family offices focused on building multi-generational wealth recognize they can structure their own deals in-line with their goals
+→ Focused on building multi-generational wealth recognize they can structure their own deals in line with their goals

 Emerging technologies have been disrupting industries worldwide, and the alternative wealth space is one of them.
 A large number of organizations underestimate the increasing momentum of digitization, but modern family office structures are not one of them.
 Adapting to the constant changes in market trends means keeping clients top of mind.
 Firms should ensure strong connections — via technology or face-to-face — that engage them throughout their journey, oftentimes for generations to come.